 Note: Pricing for this service refers to logD determination at one selected pH.
 For non-charged compounds (at the pH used for logD measurements) logD equals logP, and there is no extra charge for logP measurement.
 For compounds with known pKa values, price for logP determination will be equal to the price of logD determination; the same applies for the cases where in silico calculated pKa values are used.
 Pricing for the experimental pKa measurements is subject to discussion and depends on the properties of the tested compounds.

-A minimal accurately weighable quantity of dry compound (~1 mg or 2 µmol) or 50 µL of 10-20 mM stock DMSO solution is required for this assay.
-For multiple assays, lesser amount of compound per assay may be sufficient, depending on the particular project.
-We do not need to know structures of the molecules for ADME testing.
+A minimal, accurately weighable quantity of dry compound (~1 mg or 2 µmol) or 50 µL of 10-20 mM stock DMSO solution is required for this assay.
+For multiple assays, a lesser amount of compound per assay may be sufficient, depending on the particular project.
+We do not need to know the structures of the molecules for ADME testing.
 However, brutto formulas have to be provided for all studies involving MS detection.

 - Determining pKa